gnikyt/guts/README.md

 ## License

-This project is released under the "BSD New" license.
+This project is released under the "MIT" license.
 See `LICENSE` file for more details.